 Before emergence from general anesthesia, reversal of neuromuscular blockade is administered.
-The cautious use of cholinesterase inhibitors is vital because neostigmine may contribute to the risk of bronchoconstriction by inhibiting the breakdown of acetylcholine.[ Alternatively, sugammadex may also be used for the reversal of the non-depolarizing neuromuscular blockers - rocuronium and vecuronium, with no associated increased risk of bronchospasm.
+The cautious use of cholinesterase inhibitors is vital because neostigmine may contribute to the risk of bronchoconstriction by inhibiting the breakdown of acetylcholine.
+Alternatively, sugammadex may also be used for the reversal of the non-depolarizing neuromuscular blockers - rocuronium and vecuronium, with no associated increased risk of bronchospasm.
 Extubation in a deep plane of anesthesia should theoretically decrease the risk of bronchospasm caused by the stimulus of the ETT.
-However, little research has been performed to show a benefit with this technique.
+However, little research has been performed to show the benefit of this technique.
 A recent randomized control trial data failed to show a difference between awake versus deep extubation as it related to PRAE.

 Interprofessional communication is paramount in the perioperative care of patients with asthma.
 This involves effective communication between the anesthesiologist, nurse anesthetist or anesthesia assistant, and the recovery room nurse.
 In the preoperative period, patients and families should be counseled to continue all routine asthma-related medications, including oral medications with a small sip of water on the morning of surgery.
 Intraoperatively, the anesthesia care team should tailor and execute an anesthetic plan that aims to avoid bronchospasm in the perioperative period.
 Postoperatively, patients should be monitored very closely, and they should return to the pre-anesthetic asthma regimen as soon as possible.